OCA/delivery-carrier/delivery_auto_refresh/README.rst

   might modify the order lines.
 * On multiple deliveries, second and successive pickings update the delivery price, but you can't invoice the new delivery price.
-* This is only working from user interface, as there's no way of making compatible the auto-refresh intercepting create/write methods from sale order lines.

 Bug Tracker
 ===========